 Yuzu is an Southeast Asian fruit similar to a lemon, while mochi is Japanese rice cake that’s a sticky soft mixture of rice and dough.
 As for lucuma, it’s a South American fruit close to a pear, also known as the Gold of the Incas.
 Just perfect, it was super refreshing and not overwhelmingly sweet, with great crunch and some brilliant hints of corn foam and lime.
 Usually I say Asians can’t do desserts (at least Chinese anyway) but the Lucuma Amador was an easy 5 out of 5.

 It was without a doubt the highlight of her meal, afternoon, day, and last two months.
 I’d never seen her so happy after eating something before, and this girl’s been places in Macau, including Macau Soul, Golden Peacock, Vic’s Restaurant, Lei Hong Kei, A Petisqueira, Antica, Cafe Xina, and Ka Wai Fast Food.
-Okay, maybe we should forget about Ka Wai Fast Food, but it was only the Tofu Cheesecake at Aji that made the Black Magic Woman purr and swoon.
+Okay, maybe we should forget about Ka Wai Fast Food, but it was only the Tofu Cheesecake at Aji that made the Black Magic Woman swoon into submission.

 Speaking as a man, Japan and Chile hooking up to make a woman truly sounds like the best of both worlds, who knew they’d do food so well too??